Physiology 001 - Introduction to Human Physiology » Summer 2021 » Exam 2

 You are studying the role of a newly discovered neurotransmitter.
 You find that there are receptors for this neurotransmitter on interneurons in the brain and that when it binds, it causes the opening of K+ channels.
 What can we expect of the postsynaptic cells under influence of this neurostransmitter?

-A. The postsynaptic cell will undergo an IPSP.
+B. The postsynaptic cell will undergo an EPSP.

-C. The postsynaptic cell will undergo an EPSP.
+D. The postsynaptic cell will undergo an IPSP.

 Question #33